 WeChat Store: The New Way to do Business

-The palpable excitement here is that WeChat have begun experimenting with a more advanced search function on the app, currently the search function does not pick up official stores, marketing the store to drive traffic is therefore the number one priority.
+The palpable excitement here is that WeChat has begun experimenting with a more advanced search function on the app, currently the search function does not pick up official stores, marketing the store to drive traffic is therefore the number one priority.
 If stores could be found based on keyword searches the levels of traffic could potentially increase greatly.

 Even as it is, the WeChat store is a clever, nifty sales platform that integrates sales into social media, it allows for further engagement with consumers and encourages impulse purchasing through instant payment via WeChat’s ‘e-wallet’ service.

-It is relatively cost effective to set up and start selling but also to connect with Daigous, personal re-sellers who can be incentivized to drive traffic to your store.
+It is relatively cost-effective to set up and start selling but also to connect with Daigous, personal re-sellers who can be incentivized to drive traffic to your store.
 Developing a store in the right format is key.

 What are the solutions for Brands in China?

 This is the most important question, you have to adopt an intelligent strategy to stand out from the crowd in this lucrative, yet fiercely competitive arena.
 Here are some key tips from our experience working with a host of brands.

 It is often anti-productive to tackle an overt niche market, rather tailor and cater your product to existing demand in Mainland China.
 This is especially true here where the efforts required to be visible are multiplied in a more complex marketplace.
 Focus your efforts on one of the leading sectors of the Chinese e-commerce, such as ready-to-wear, cosmetics or high- tech products and carve out your USP here.

 Chinese consumers are accustomed to receiving their parcels quickly.
 Many online shops even offer same-day delivery, as long as you live in one of the large, well-served cities.
 Ensure you offer the quickest delivery time possible and to be assured to work with a trusted partner carrier.
 Speed is everything in hectic, modern China (including being first to market).

 Understand the habits and customs of the country